 The good news is, it is possible to experience a near- constant flow of bliss in your life.
 Your situation may still be painful, people may still hurt you, success may still elude you, or life may still be difficult, but you will remain steadfast in your highest state of consciousness.
 And this can be achieved for the most part of your day, nearly twenty-three out of the twenty-four hours.

 As I said, please put away all that you have learnt so far.
-In this book, I am not asking you to meditate, I am not telling you how mantras can transform your life, or how you can experience samadhi.
+In this book, I am not asking you to meditate, I am not telling you how mantras can transform your life ( here are some powerful mantras for miracles), or how you can experience samadhi.
 People who live through such things are only marginally better off than those who don’t.
 Instead, I’d like to share with you something even more powerful and practical.
 It works.

 Let me take you back to Ajay’s story.
 His could have been anyone’s story; yours, mine or someone else’s.